-A completed Application for Admission (http://lcadmissions.lincolncollege.edu/apply/)

-Submit official transcripts from all previous and current institutions of higher education attended.
+- A completed Application for Admission (Apply Here) - Submit official transcripts from all previous and current institutions of higher education attended.

 All college policies and curriculum in the catalog current at the time of readmission are applicable to the student.
 Students should be aware that curricular requirements may have changed at the time they are readmitted and should plan accordingly.